Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.ProductTerms.md

     apiVersion: 'v1'
     apiVersionSetId: version.id
     subscriptionRequired: true
+    // ------ Terms ------
-    terms: 'Accept this legal terms for the usage of the custom product, to call the APIs' // <----------------- Terms }
+    terms: 'Accept this legal terms for the usage of the custom product, to call the APIs' }
 }